mirisuzanne/mia/content/orgs/new-world-arts.md

       - writing
     summary: Directed by Michael Natoli
   - title: A Lie of the Mind
+    venue: New World Arts
     date: 2002-03-02
     tags:
       - new world
       - lighting
   - title: The House of Yes
+    venue: New World Arts
     date: 2001-06-08
     tags:
       - new world
       - lighting
       - asst directing
   - title: Danny and the Deep Blue Sea
+    venue: New World Arts
     date: 2001-02-04
     tags:
       - new world